-- financial services (excluding financial services charged at 0%); - donated goods or services supplied by an association not for gain; - residential accommodation in a dwelling; - leasehold land used to erect dwellings, and for existing dwellings; - letting of land outside Zimbabwe;
+- Financial services (excluding financial services charged at 0%); - Donated goods or services or any other goods made or manufactured by an association not for gain if at least 80% of the value of the materials used in making or manufacturing such other goods consists of donated goods; - Residential accommodation in a dwelling; - Leasehold land used to erect dwellings, and for existing dwellings;

-- transport by public road or railway of fare-paying passengers and their luggage; - educational services; - medical services; - membership contributions paid to an employee organisation; and - piped water, rates charged by a local authority and electricity charges for supplies made for domestic purposes.
+- Letting of land outside Zimbabwe; - Transport by public road or railway of fare-paying passengers and their luggage; - Educational services; - Medical services; - Membership contributions paid to an employee organisation; - Piped water, rates charged by a local authority and electricity charges for supplies made for domestic purposes; - Certain agricultural equipment and machinery; - Certain fuel and fuel products (including ethanol fuel); and - Certain live animals; and tobacco supplied on the auction floors, and with effect from 1 February 2013, the supply of tobacco and other items of tobacco supplied otherwise than through auction sales.

-Supplies that are zero-rated, in respect of which the supplier may deduct input tax, include supplies of the following goods or services -
+Supplies that are zero-rated, in respect of which the supplier may deduct input tax, include supplies of the following goods or services:

-- goods (including consumables) supplied to repair goods temporarily admitted into Zimbabwe; - goods supplied under a rental agreement if used exclusively outside Zimbabwe; - goods supplied under a rental agreement if used in or paid for from outside Zimbabwe - this zero-rating only applies to foreignregistered businesses; - business supplied as a going concern; - gold supplied to the Reserve Bank or a registered bank; - regular inputs supplied to farmers for farming, e.g. herbicides, fodder and insecticide; - certain basic foodstuffs, e.g. milk, raw meat and bread; - goods for disabled persons; - goods supplied to an independent branch in an export country; - gold coins issued by the Reserve Bank; - drugs as defined in the Medicines and Allied Substances Control Act; - international transportation of passengers or goods;
+- Goods (including consumables) supplied to repair goods temporarily admitted into Zimbabwe; - Goods supplied under a rental agreement if used exclusively outside Zimbabwe; - Goods supplied under a rental agreement if used in or paid for from outside Zimbabwe this zero-rating only applies to foreign-registered businesses; - Business supplied as a going concern; - Gold supplied to the Reserve Bank or a registered bank;

+Regular inputs supplied to farmers for farming, e.g. herbicides, fodder and insecticide;

-- transportation of passengers from one place to another place in Zimbabwe by aircraft to the extent that the travel constitutes 'international carriage'; - transportation and ancillary transport services supplied within Zimbabwe in respect of imports and exports of goods, if supplied by the same supplier responsible for the international transport of those goods; - insuring and arranging of the transport and arranging of insurance of passengers or goods in respect of international transport; - transportation services for the movement of goods through Zimbabwe from one export country to another, when provided to a non-resident (non-registered operator), who does not carry on a business in Zimbabwe; - services in connection with land or improvements outside Zimbabwe; - services in connection with movables situated outside Zimbabwe or goods temporarily admitted into Zimbabwe that are exempted from import duties; - services relating to foreign-going aircraft; - handling, pilotage, salvage, towage and operation or management of a foreign-going aircraft, where supplied to a non-resident, nonregistered operator; - arrangement of the supply of goods, services or transport of goods for a person who is a nonresident and a non-registered operator; - repair of a train operated by nonresidents, not carrying on business in Zimbabwe; - services rendered whilst physically outside Zimbabwe (other than telecommunication services utilised in Zimbabwe);
+- Soya bean and cottonseed (raw materials in oil expression); - Certain basic foodstuffs, e.g. milk, raw meat and bread; - Goods for disabled persons; - Goods supplied to an independent branch in an export country; - Gold coins issued by the Reserve Bank; - Drugs as defined in the Medicines and Allied Substances Control Act; - International transportation of passengers or goods; - Transportation of passengers from one place to another place in Zimbabwe by aircraft to the extent that the travel constitutes 'international carriage'; - Transportation and ancillary transport services supplied within Zimbabwe in respect of imports and exports of goods, if supplied by the same supplier responsible for the international transport of those goods; - Insuring and arranging of the transport and arranging of insurance of passengers or goods in respect of international transport; - Transportation services for the movement of goods through Zimbabwe from one export country to another, when provided to a non-resident (non-registered operator), who does not carry on a business in Zimbabwe; - Services in connection with land or improvements outside Zimbabwe; - Services in connection with movables situated outside Zimbabwe or goods temporarily admitted into Zimbabwe that are exempted from import duties; - Services relating to foreign-going aircraft; - Handling, pilotage, salvage, towage and operation or management of a foreign-going aircraft, where supplied to a non-resident, nonregistered operator;

-- services supplied to a non-resident who is outside Zimbabwe at the time the services are rendered, except where related to land and improvements thereto, or movable property situated inside Zimbabwe; - patents and other intellectual property for use outside Zimbabwe; - deemed services supplied by a charitable organisation to a public or local authority; or - services supplied by a registered operator to his branch situated in an export country.
+- Arrangement of the supply of goods, services or transport of goods for a person who is a nonresident and a non-registered operator; - Repair of a train operated by nonresidents, not carrying on business in Zimbabwe; - Services rendered whilst physically outside Zimbabwe (other than telecommunication services utilised in Zimbabwe); - Services supplied to a non-resident who is outside Zimbabwe at the time the services are rendered, except where related to land and improvements thereto, or movable property situated inside Zimbabwe; - Patents and other intellectual property for use outside Zimbabwe;

+Deemed services supplied by a charitable organisation to a public or local authority; or

+Services supplied by a registered operator to his branch situated in an export country.